+There are several ways to get a service dog, and bringing your own dog into our program is one of them.
 When looking at having your family dog trained for service work, or when you are looking to purchase a puppy or dog specifically for service dog training, factors to think about include:

 Additionally, when you purchase a dog as a candidate for service dog training, you run the risk of the dog being unsuitable for the work, and either having to re-home the dog or maintain them as a pet.

 Health and age are important to consider, as you want your dog to live a long and happy life, and provide many years of service.
 A dog is never too old to train – but the older the dog, the less time you will be able to keep them in service.

 These factors are all important considerations before choosing to bring your own dog into our service dog program.
 However, we are happy to discuss your needs and the suitability for your pet dog to be brought into our service dog training program.

 A service dog will play a vital role in your life for years to come.
 Selecting the right candidate is an important task – and there are several factors to consider to ensure the dog is suitable for service dog work.

 Breed selection, temperament and task suitability are all vital components of a well-trained service dog.

 Breed selection is very important when it comes to service dog work.
 Two important factors to consider are size and temperament.